SSMTL++: Revisiting Self-Supervised Multi-Task Learning for Video Anomaly Detection: Experiments

-{\bf Experimenting with new backbones.} In our second experiment, we study the effect of changing the backbone architecture from a pure 3D CNN to one based on transformer blocks.
+{\bf Old versus new backbone trained on one proxy task.} In our second experiment, we study the effect of changing the backbone architecture from a pure 3D CNN to one based on transformer blocks.
 For this empirical study, we select only one task (middle bounding box reconstruction) and perform the experiments on the Avenue data set, just as before.
-We report the corresponding results in the first three rows of Table~\ref{tab_backbone}.
+We report the corresponding results in Table~\ref{tab_backbone_1task}.
 Since the model learns only one task, we choose the shallow and narrow \citep{Georgescu-CVPR-2021} configuration for the 3D CNN.
 By introducing 2D CvT blocks after performing average pooling across time, we observe a gain of $0.5\%$ in terms of the micro AUC.
 We notice a higher gain ($1\%$) upon introducing the 3D transformer module prior to the pooling across time.
-We keep this backbone in the following experiments.
+We keep the backbone based on the 3D CvT for the following experiments.

-Next, we aim to determine if the performance gains brought by the new transformer-based backbone are consistent when introducing more tasks.
+{\bf Adjusting the new backbone to more proxy tasks.} Next, we aim to determine if the performance gains brought by the new transformer-based backbone are consistent when introducing more tasks.
 We underline that for the original backbone, \cite{Georgescu-CVPR-2021} increased the depth and width of the architecture along with the number of tasks.
 In a similar manner, we study how the number of transformer blocks (from 1 to 3) and the number of attention heads (from 6 to 18) influences the performance of the framework when we switch from one task (middle bounding box reconstruction) to the following three tasks: $T_1$ (arrow of time prediction), $T_2$ (motion irregularity prediction), $T_3$ (middle bounding box reconstruction).
 We present the results with various depths and widths on Avenue in Table~\ref{tab_architecture_size}.
 The empirical results indicate that the best configuration is to use 3 blocks with 12 attention heads each.
-Upon finding the optimal architecture in the context of multi-task learning, we now compare the deep+wide 3D CNN with the new backbone based on 3D CNN + 3D CvT with 3 blocks and 12 attention heads.
-Both models are trained on the first three tasks for a fair comparison.
-We report the corresponding results in the last two rows of Table~\ref{tab_backbone}.
-We observe that introducing more tasks increases the gap between the old and new backbones, by up to $1.8\%$.
-We keep the configuration based on 3 blocks and 12 attention heads for the remaining experiments.